saturnextreme/react-native-expo-attendance-app/README.md

 ## Description

-This is a mobile application built with React Native Expo for managing attendance.
+This is a mobile application built with React Native Expo (Frontend) and Supabase SDK (Backend) managing attendance.
 The app provides features for recording attendance, generating reports, and managing student or employee data efficiently.

 ## Screenshots